CRFCSDAU/EH6126_data_analysis_tutorials/Linear_models/Linear_models.md

 # Overview

 For this tutorial we will be analyzing data from an actual clinical trial conducted here in Cork.
 You can read more about the study [here](https://doi.org/10.1016/j.ahj.2018.03.018), but in a nutshell the study enrolled patients who had suffered a very serious heart attack (known as a [STEMI](https://en.wikipedia.org/wiki/Myocardial_infarction)) and randomized them into one of 3 groups.
-Two of the groups received an injection of IGF right into their heart (at 2 different doses) while the third group received an inactive placebo injection.
+Two of the groups received an injection of [IGF1](https://en.wikipedia.org/wiki/Insulin-like_growth_factor_1) right into their heart (at two different doses) while the third group received an inactive placebo injection.
 The goal of the study of course was to understand the causal effects on this IGF injection, especially with respect to [global left ventricular ejection faction](https://en.wikipedia.org/wiki/Ejection_fraction) (GLVEF), which is one of many indicators of heart function.

-For the analysis that follows, we are going to focus no the high-dose and placebo groups - just to simplify things a bit.
+For the analysis that follows, we are going to focus on the high-dose and placebo groups - just to simplify things a bit.
 We will be using and comparing t-tests, ANOVA, and linear models, as well as doing lots of data visualization to make sure that the models and tests make sense with respect to what we "see" in the data.
 Along the way, we will also point out various aspects of coding with R and RStudio.

 # R Markdown files

 The first thing to point out is that this tutorial was made using a special kind of script, called a Rmd file.
 You can access this file [here](https://raw.githubusercontent.com/CRFCSDAU/EH6126_data_analysis_tutorials/master/Linear_models/Linear_models.Rmd), and the easiest thing for you to do at this stage is just to copy and paste the code from that link into a new Rmd file (File -> New File -> R Markdown).

 RMarkdown files are an example of ["literate programming"](https://en.wikipedia.org/wiki/Literate_programming), where we combine "human readable" text (like this overview), "computer readable" code, and all of the resulting outputs (e.g. tables and figures) into a single document.
 Further, this document can be "knit" into different formats for sharing, including html files, Word docx, and PDFs.
 This makes it very easy to share high quality statistical reports without having to cut and paste a bunch of stuff from different documents into the a single report.
 To learn more about RMarkdown, [check our the resouces here](https://rmarkdown.rstudio.com/).

+For now, the most important thing to know is that code in a Rmd file is contained in a chunk, like this:

 # Download the dataset

-The first thing we need to do to analyze some data is to get some data!
+The first thing we need to do in order to analyze some data is to get some data!
 The data for this tutorial are contained in a comma-separated-values (csv) file on the github page for this project.
 We can download the data using the code contained in the chuck below.

 ```r